 The history of the island goes far beyond the era to which most visitors refer when talking about "ancient Greece" -the golden age of Pericles- and geographically far beyond the borders of the Athenian alliance of the Cyclades.
 A fact that implies the coexistence of early Cycladic, classical, Hellenistic, Roman, Syrian and other monuments in the largest archaeological site of Greece.

 The tour starts from the Agora of the Combatalists, a large open square right next to the holy port, on the north side of which is the Stoa of Philip and a small Ionian temple which the "king of the Macedonians dedicates to Apollo", as informed by relevant inscription.
-Given the importance - and consequently, the number of visitors - of the island throughout the classical, Hellenistic, and Roman periods, the construction of temples and other monuments in Delos was a maximum show of strength and wealth for the city or the people who undertook the work, hence and the great variety of origins of the tributes - which include monuments of the Delians, the Naxians, the Italians, the Syrians, and others.
+Given the importance - and consequently, the number of visitors - of the island throughout the classical, Hellenistic, and Roman periods, the construction of temples and other monuments in Delos was a maximum show of strength and wealth for the city or the people who undertook the work, hence and the great variety of origins of the tributes - which include monuments of the Delians, the Naxians, the Italians, the Syrians, and others, such as the temples to the Egyptian gods.

-The route continues, passing through the Agora of Delia, to the Sanctuary of Apollo, the center of the religious worship of the island.
-Behind this, the most photographed monument of Delos, the Lions' Andros, creates perhaps more intensely than any other part of the island, awe to the visitor.
-Even though his marble lions, a tribute of the Naxians to Phoebus, are exact copies of the originals, dating from the 7th century BC. century and are kept in the museum of Delos, their imposing figures, gazing at the east in an eternal roar, give the feeling of an eerie sanctity in the space.
+The route continues, passing through the Agora of Delia, to the Sanctuary of Apollo, the center of the religious worship on the island.
+Behind this, the most photographed monument of Delos, the Lions' Andros, creates perhaps more intensely than any other part of the island, awe the visitor.
+Even though the marble lions, a tribute of the Naxians to Phoebus, are exact copies of the originals, dating from the 7th century BC. century and are kept in the museum of Delos, their imposing figures, gazing at the east in an eternal roar, give the feeling of an eerie sanctity in the space that has a wicked sacred way to it.

-Opposite the lake, stand the all-white columns of one of the most well-preserved monuments, of the Club of the Pyridonians of Beirut - shipowners, bankers, and merchants from Beirut - which dates from the 2nd century BC. century and includes temples dedicated to Poseidon and Hercules, among others.
-From here, the two branches of the route lead from one to the Stadium, the High School, and the Hippodrome, and from the other to Theater district.
+Opposite the sacred lake, stand the all-white columns of one of the most well-preserved monuments, the Club of the Pyridonians of Beirut - shipowners, bankers, and merchants from Beirut - which dates from the 2nd century BC. century and includes temples dedicated to Poseidon and Hercules, among others.
+From here, the two branches of the route lead from one to the Stadium, the High School, and the Hippodrome, and from the other to the Theater District.

 The Museum of Delos